Public Square and Gardens | View on Map

-A film to commemorate the monumental centerpiece of the Public Square and Gardens, featuring dancers from the Alvin Ailey Dance Foundation.
+A film to commemorate the launch of the new landmark, featuring dancers from the Alvin Ailey Dance Foundation.